Our Mission

 • Personal characteristics that align with 222’s “listen and nudge” mentoring approach.
 These typically include humility, active listening, and high emotional intelligence.

-What does 222 foundation mean by “mentoring”?
+What does 222 Foundation mean by “mentoring”?

 Mentor is an inherently “fuzzy” word; it means different things to different people.
 A man with teenage sons will talk about mentoring them into adulthood.
 A mature believer discipling a new believer will talk about mentoring them spiritually.
 A business professional working with a more junior staff member will talk about mentoring their career advancement.
 A football coach mentors his staff in his philosophy.